 Students must complete a minimum of 30 credit hours; however, exact coursework requirements will be determined based on the student’s previous coursework and experience.

-Learning Disability Concentration: 6 hours
+Learning Disability Core: 6 hours

 Students who previously earned credit in SPLI 468 must substitute SPLI 568 with another elective course.
 Students should see their advisor for course options.
+The graduate advisor must submit a substitution request to Records & Registration.

 Restricted Electives: 2 hours